 Understanding Torque in Strength Training

 When we train, most of us focus on sets, reps, and load.
 Those are essential parts of lifting, for sure.
-But on a more fundamental level, physics—specifically, torque—influences every exercise we do.
+But underneath all of that, physics—specifically, torque—shapes every lift we do.

 Torque is a twisting force that causes an object to rotate.
 Unlike simple linear movements, most human motion involves rotation around a joint.
 How much effort your muscles must produce depends on the lever arm, the force applied, and the location of the fulcrum or pivot point.